 This literary festival brings together a collection of people who share a love of literature.

 More about the festival

-Books come alive during the 10 days of Hay literary festival.
+Books come alive during the ten days of the Hay literary festival.

 Stories are told, ideas exchanged, jokes are shared, and music is played.